andrew/ultimate-awesome/README.md

 - [awesome-sentiment-analysis](https://github.com/declare-lab/awesome-sentiment-analysis) - Reading list for Awesome Sentiment Analysis papers.
 - [awesome-fediverse](https://github.com/emilebosch/awesome-fediverse) - A curated, collaborative list of awesome Fediverse resources.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
-- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI.
 - [Awesome-3D-Object-Detection](https://github.com/TianhaoFu/Awesome-3D-Object-Detection) - Papers, code and datasets about deep learning for 3D Object Detection.
 - [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.